Tony Powers: Biography

-In 1981, he pioneered shooting the music video as a short movie when he began filming the comedic spoken-word to music cult classic "Don't Nobody Move (This is a Heist)."
-By 1982, he had created a 26-minute video consisting of "Heist", "Odyssey" (co-starring Lois Chiles), and Midnite Trampoline."
+In 1981, he pioneered shooting the music video as a short movie when he began filming the comedic spoken-word to music cult classic "Don't Nobody Move (This is a Heist)".
+By 1982, he had created a 26-minute video consisting of "Heist", "Odyssey" (co-starring Lois Chiles), and Midnite Trampoline".
 He called the piece a MusicFilm, as they were three of the very first Music Videos with a narrative, and shot on film.
 The trilogy was based around "Don't Nobody Move (This is a Heist)".
 All three short films were shot around New York with actor friends including Peter Riegert, Treat Williams, Stephen Collins, Marcia Strassman, the then-unknown John Goodman, and others.
-On its own the "Heist" MusicFilm won several awards, including the Silver Medal at The 26th Annual International Film and Music Festival of New York, the Gold Medal at The 1st International Music Video Festival of Saint Tropez, and was Details Magazine's "Video of the Year."
+On its own the "Heist" MusicFilm won several awards, including the Silver Medal at The 26th Annual International Film and Music Festival of New York, the Gold Medal at The 1st International Music Video Festival of Saint Tropez, and was Details Magazine's "Video of the Year".
 It was subsequently widely shown on HBO and on the US TV show Night Flight.
 This trilogy of MusicFilms were released in 1985 on a Sony Video Album, and after turning down a recording contract with Columbia Records the music alone was also issued as an EP.
-"Odyssey" was later recorded by rock band Kiss on their album Music from "The Elder".
+"Odyssey" had been recorded also by rock band Kiss in 1981, and included in their album Music from "The Elder".

 Credited as Anthony Powers, he started appearing in small acting roles in movies and TV in the early 1980s.
-His roles have included parts in the TV series The Equalizer, NYPD Blue, The New Adventures of Superman, and The King of Queens.
+His roles have included parts in the TV series The Equalizer, NYPD Blue, Lois & Clark: The New Adventures of Superman, and The King of Queens.
 He has also appeared in the movies Cadillac Man and Goodfellas (both in 1990), and Catch Me If You Can (2002), as well as in commercials.

-He released the self-produced albums Under The Cover of Darkness in 1996, and Who Could Imagine in 2007.
+He released the self-produced albums Under the Cover of Darkness in 1996, and Who Could Imagine, called "a masterpiece" by Joel Selvin, former pop critic of the San Francisco Chronicle, in 2007.

-He has written two novels.
-"Bedloe (A True Fable)" 2020 and "The Attendant."
-2022.
+He has written two novels: Bedloe (A True Fable) (2020) and The Attendant (2022), which has been optioned for film.
+His third novel, "The Beginning," a memoir as roman à clef, is currently in search of an agent.